JozefR/Truck-Logistic/README.md

 # Introduction

 This repository is for private use only!
-Challenge from the University www.unicorncollege.com
+Challenge from www.unicorncollege.com

 # Input Data